About Wanda Alarcón

 Note for Prospective Students

-Dr. Alarcón encourages students with interest in the following areas to contact her about the doctoral program: Chicana/o/x and Latina/o/x literary and cultural studies, ethnic studies, decolonial feminism, U.S. third world feminism, Chicana and Latina feminisms, Native and Indigenous feminisms, jotería studies, sound and audio culture studies, popular music, film and media, writers of color, digital humanities.
+Dr. Alarcón encourages students with interest in the following areas to apply to the GWS Ph.D. program and to contact her with questions: Chicana/o/x and Latina/o/x literary and cultural studies, Chicana and Latina feminisms, decolonial feminisms, ethnic studies, jotería studies, sound studies and popular music.

 Ph.D.
 Ethnic Studies, Designated Emphasis in Women, Gender, and Sexuality, University of California, Berkeley